w3c/wai-curricula/content/content-author/data-tables.md

 {% include excol.html type="middle" %}

 Table summaries identify the table purpose and explain what the table is about.
 Table descriptions explain how the table is organized, especially for complex tables.
-Table summaries and descriptions help people with disabilities distinguish tables from one another on a page.
+Table summaries and descriptions help people with disabilities distinguish a table from other tables on a page.

 #### Learning Outcomes for Topic

 Students should be able to:

-* explain how people with disabilities rely on meaningful table summaries and descriptions to understand the table purpose and to distinguish tables from one another
+* explain how people with disabilities rely on meaningful table summaries and descriptions to understand the table purpose and to distinguish a table from other tables
 * provide summaries that identify the table purpose and explain what the table is about
 * write descriptions that:
   * explain how the table is organized